Chrysler Crossfire: Sales and production numbers

 The original contract with Karmann to build the Crossfire was for about five years with an annual sales target of 20,000 units in the United States.
 Sales of the Crossfire were slow, with an average 230-day supply of the vehicles during November 2005.
 A small number of Crossfires were imported to the United States and Mexico in 2006 (and almost all of these were roadsters).

 Chrysler discontinued the Crossfire after the 2008 model year, as part of its restructuring plans.
-The last Crossfire rolled off of the assembly line on December 17, 2007.
+The last Crossfire was assembled on 17 December 2007.